-“Before antibiotics were available, scarlet fever used to be a dreaded disease and was a leading cause of death in children,” said Nathan Price, MD, a pediatric infectious disease specialist at Banner Health in Tucson, AZ.
+“Before antibiotics were available, scarlet fever used to be a dreaded disease and was a leading cause of death in children,” said Nathan Price, MD, a pediatric infectious disease specialist with Banner Children's.
 Fortunately today, scarlet fever isn’t as dangerous as it once was, and we no longer need to destroy everything a child owns to keep it from spreading.

 Dr. Price filled us in on some of the details about this disease.

 Scarlet fever is a disease caused by the bacteria Streptococcus pyogenes, also known as group A streptococcus.
 This is the same “strep” that causes strep throat.
 The germ is circulating all the time.
 In fact, in the winter, up to 20% of children have group A strep growing on their tonsils.
 But most of them don’t have any problems or symptoms and generally don’t infect other people.

 People who do get sick might develop strep throat and have a fever and sore throat.
 People who get scarlet fever will have those symptoms plus a red rash—that’s why the disease is called scarlet fever.
 The bacteria that trigger the strep infection produces a toxin that causes the rash.

 “The rash can start out as red and blotchy and turn into small red bumps that cover large parts of the body.
 If you run your hand over the rash, it feels rough like sandpaper,” Dr. Price said.